xingzhaoo/ElasticBSP/README.md

 Prerequisite: `gcc 4.8+`

-The data generators simulate the `pull and push requests` from mutiple workers and ouput the timestamps of push request of workers in a `n X R` matrix format
+The data generators simulate the `pull and push requests` from mutiple workers and ouput the timestamps of push request of workers in a `n x R` matrix format
 (**n**: number of workers and **R**: the range of future iterations or the **R** future iterations of **n** workers).
-For example, there are 10 workers and we want to estimate their next 20 future iterations at some time point, the generators will output a dataset in `10 X 20` matrix format.
+For example, there are 10 workers and we want to estimate their next 20 future iterations at some time point, the generators will output a dataset in `10 x 20` matrix format.
 The dataset has 10 entries and each entry has 20 timestampes of workers' `push requsts`.

 To use these data generators to produce the datasets that are mentioned in Section 6.1 of the [paper](https://link.springer.com/epdf/10.1007/s10994-021-06064-w?sharing_token=SL53OdVFrRUyIz8qjs80RPe4RwlQNchNByi7wbcMAY4ao99V3o1RGUuZsegmpbZzbGG7mCBCJwD1rQzYJwr5nN4k8N7gKw-8a-hnyHswBN1L7R6OOD1rSQd6dbdlb0ySGOtiwHCYV_UWeUfF6CCDvTPEW1_o_uD57Ek8SHPfa7Q%3D)